Vin65/papi_documentation/source/index.md

 Welcome to the Vin65 Market Services API Documentation site.
 Here you will find information on how to authenticate and interact with this API.

 # Authentication
+Vin65 Market Services uses a temporary authorization token.
+You your email/password credentials to Authenticate yourself and obtain a new authorization token and then you can optionally cache the token until it expires.

+All requests (other that the authenticate request) will require an Authorization header that uses an active Authorization token.

 > To Authenticate and retreive a new authorization token, use this code: